Andhra Pradesh Decentralisation and Inclusive Development of All Regions Act, 2020: Criticism for not choosing Visakhapatnam as the capital

-The government was deeply criticized for not choosing the already established and largest city of Andhra Pradesh, Visakhapatnam which had all the infrastructure and the government lands needed to house the capital.
+The government was criticized for not choosing the already established and largest city of Andhra Pradesh, Visakhapatnam which had all the infrastructure and the government lands needed to house the capital.
 Instead the government opted for land pooling 33000 acres of agricultural land.
-The then government had not given its opinion for choosing a new greenfield mega city which needed huge financial backing continuously which was also heavily criticized.
-The then Opposition Leader Y. S. Jaganmohan Reddy had continuously accused Chandrababu Naidu and the members of Telugu Desam Party for allegedly involving in a land grabbing scam in the capital region and felt that it might be their reason to choose Amaravati as the capital region.
+The then government had not given its opinion for choosing a new greenfield mega city which needed huge financial backing continuously which was also criticized.